courthub74/health-store-api/README.md

 API that stores information on Health Products

 ### What I Learned
+* The fundamentals of the Rest framework serializer
+* Creating a class-based view
+* How to filter back ends with URL query parameters
+* How to enable pagination of querysets in the API response
-* How to run tests on every view of the API
+* How to run unit tests on every view of the API